How long are people keeping their cars in this economically challenging time?

 - Online Only Sales Volume Increase (no other contact pre-sale): 14.04%

-olive’s finance partners, Paylink Payment Plans, LLC, who focus primarily on selling vehicle service contracts for vehicles with expired manufacturer’s warranties coverage for used vehicles, have seen “continued double digit increases in sales over the last 10 weeks in comparison to the same period in 2019 and we observed an increase of nearly 20% in June of this year.”
+olive’s finance partners, Paylink Payment Plans, LLC, which provides payment plans for vehicle service contracts states they have seen “continued double digit increases in sales over the last 10 weeks in comparison to the same period in 2019 and we observed an increase of nearly 20% in June of this year.”
 States CEO Rebecca Howard.

 Consumers Becoming More Risk Averse